What Is Data Integrity and How Can It Be Protected?

 SAFE

-SAFE utilizes the Hedera network to log immutable healthcare customer data.
-It uses a data-stamping "Hashlog," developed by Acoer, to log an individual's health status in real-time.
+SAFE uses the Hedera network to log immutable healthcare customer data.
+It uses a data-stamping "Hashlog," developed by Acoer, to log an individual's health status in real time.

 During the COVID pandemic, this technology was used for logging contact tracing, exposure notifications, vaccination status, and other essential, sensitive data.